VingeB0/elevator_task/README.md

-ELEVATOR EXERCISE
+## npm run dev - run dev server

+## npm run lint - run liner

+## npm run fmt - check prettier

+## npm run fmt:fix - fix prettier

+## npm run test - run tests

+## Elevator Exercise

-PART 1 – Setup base solution according to Standards You are required to create a base solution according to the standards below:
+## Part 1 – Setup Base Solution According to Standards

+You are required to create a base solution according to the following standards:

-    •	General requirements
+- **General Requirements**

-    •	The solution structure and code should be developed using best practices.
+  - Develop the solution structure and code using best practices.
-    •	Use design patterns acceptable for React and TypeScript.
+  - Use design patterns acceptable for React and TypeScript.
-    •	Add at least one test
+  - Include at least one test.
-    •	Use best practices to split the application into components.
+  - Split the application into components using best practices.
-    •	Optional - Add some simple visualization (such as downloading an image for a floor or a sound for when the elevator arrives).
+  - Optional: Add simple visualizations, such as images for floors or sounds for elevator arrivals.

-    •	Preferred tools, technologies, and packages:
+- **Preferred Tools, Technologies, and Packages**
-    •	React, Typescript, HTML, CSS
+  - React, TypeScript, HTML, CSS.
-    •	Responsive design, styled-components.
+  - Responsive design with styled-components.
-    •	Styled System, theme-ui, radix forms , react-form-hook
+  - Styled System, theme-ui, radix forms, react-form-hook.
-    •	Vite package manager
+  - Vite package manager.
-    •	Jest testing package
+  - Jest testing package.

-PART 2 – The Application
+## Part 2 – The Application

-You are required to write an elevator control software that contains the following parts:
+You are required to write an elevator control software that consists of the following parts:

+- **UI**

-    •	UI - It should display a building with floors separated by numbers and an elevator image.
-When a floor is clicked, the elevator should be called to that floor.
-The UI should display a moving elevator that stops at a particular floor.
+  - Display a building with floors separated by numbers and an elevator image.
+  - When a floor is clicked, call the elevator to that floor.
+  - Display a moving elevator that stops at a specific floor.

+- **Logic**
-    •	Logic - When the first person calls the elevator, it starts to move.
-So, a non-limited number of people on different floors can call the elevator, and the elevator will arrive at the floor in the order it was called.
-When multiple elevators exist in the same building, and a person calls an elevator, you should detect the one that can arrive faster.
+  - When the first person calls the elevator, it starts to move.

-Example 1:
-A person calls the elevator on floor 7, and it is moving.
-Elevator number 1 starts moving and is now passing floor 2.
-Another person calls the elevator on floor 5, but since elevator 1 needs to arrive at floor 7 first, elevator 2 starts moving.

-Example 2:
-A person calls the elevator on floor 7, and elevator number 1 has now stopped at floor 7.
-Another person calls the elevator on floor 5.
-In this case, elevator number 1 is closer to the person, and they will be picked up from floor 5.

-The solution should be dynamic, so the UI should be able to display a dynamic number of buildings with a dynamic number of elevators.
+  - An unlimited number of people on different floors can call the elevator.
+  - The elevator arrives at floors in the order it was called.
+  - When multiple elevators exist, detect the one that can arrive faster.

+**Example 1:**

+- Person calls elevator on floor 7, and it's moving.
+- Elevator number 1 starts moving